josepuga/luanti-server-creator/README.md

 ## Caveats and Gotchas

-**The server crashes with some mods like Animalia or 3DArmor**.
-I’m working on it and hope to find a solution soon.

 The default path for maps is `~/.minetest`.
 If your files are not in this directory, create a `config.ini` file in the application directory with the following content:
 ```ini
 data_path = /your/path/to/data